google/zetasql/docs/string_functions.md

 [Soundex][string-link-to-soundex-wikipedia] code for `value`.

 SOUNDEX produces a phonetic representation of a string.
 It indexes words by sound, as pronounced in English.
-It is typically used to help determine whether two strings, such as the family names _Levine_ and _Lavine_, or the words _to_ and _too_, have similar English-language pronunciation.
+It's typically used to help determine whether two strings, such as the family names _Levine_ and _Lavine_, or the words _to_ and _too_, have similar English-language pronunciation.